dusk-network/plonk/docs/notes-KZG10.md

 of the linearisation technique, originally conceived in the SONIC [paper][sonic_paper].
 This technique requires the the commitment scheme to be homomorphic.
-Without modification of PLONK by means of removing the lineariser, we are unable to use techniques such as [FRI][fri_paper] protocol.
+The use of this lineariser in the PLONK protocol prevents us from being able to use merkle tree like techniques, such as the [FRI][fri_paper] protocol.

 We use 'KZG10 commitments', often called 'Kate'